 Instead of dipping the cake cubes into dark chocolate sauce, I'm dipping them into matcha chocolate.

 I've said it time and time again -- matcha and coconut are a delicious pairing.

 There are 3 parts to making the matcha lamingtons:

 - vanilla sponge cake

 - matcha coconut coating

-Beat the separated egg whites with sugar until stiff peaks.
+Beat the separated egg whites with half the sugar until stiff peaks.
 Set aside.

-Cream the butter and sugar, add in the egg yolks.
+Cream the butter and the remaining sugar, add in the egg yolks.

 Then alternate between adding in milk and cake flour.

 Bake the cake at a low temperature.
 This will keep the cake pale.